I blogged recently about various tax changes affecting charities from April 2019. One change related to the Gift Aid Small Donations Scheme.

 If you are connected and share a community building, then you may be able to make an additional claim as if you have a community building.

 Every charity is entitled to claim up to £2,000 per annum (on donations of £8,000 as noted above).
-However, charities that also have one or more ‘community buildings’ are able to claim additional top up payments of £5,000 per building, subject to meeting certain conditions.
+However, charities that also have one or more ‘community buildings’ may be able to claim additional amounts, subject to meeting certain conditions.

 These conditions can be quite complex but in essence a ‘community building’ is a building, or part of a building, to which the public or a section of the public have access at some or all of the time.
 Buildings used wholly or mainly for residential purposes, for the sale or supply of goods, or for commercial purposes (except at times when the charity is carrying out a charitable activity in the relevant part and the charity has exclusive use of that part)